spirpinias/BWA-Mem/README.md

 - Single or paired end sequencing files in .fastq.gz format.
 - Index generated from the BWA-Index Capsule.
 - Capsule can align 1 (single end) or 2(paired) sequencing files, respectively.
 - If you have multiple single ended or paired end sequencing files.
-Please migrate your workflow over to pipeline and leverage our pipeline UI.
+Please migrate your workflow over to pipeline and leverage our UI.

 ## Usage